calamares/calamares/hacking/GlobalStorage.md

 - `device`: path to the partition device
 - `fs`: the name of the file system
 - `mountPoint`: where the device should be mounted
+- `uuid`: the UUID of the partition device

 ## rootMountPoint